 Expressions Dance Company, 'Behind the wall', 2001.
 Image courtesy of Expressions Dance Company.

 Expressions Dance Company was founded in 1984 in Brisbane by Maggi Sietsma and Abel Valls.
 Expressions blends abstraction with theatricality utilising speech, dance and visual media.
 Expressions has toured across the United States, Europe, Mexico, New Caledonia and Asia.
 Natalie Weir was appointed artistic director in 2009.
 Expressions was nominated for the Outstanding Performance category at the 2010 Dance Awards.

-Chrissie Parrot is one of Australia's most significant artistic directors and visionary choreographers, combining classical and contemporary dance.
-Chrissie Parrot's dance career started with the West Australian Ballet in the 1970s with her first choreographic work made in 1976 and her first commissioned piece in 1978, before travelling overseas.
+Chrissie Parrott is one of Australia's most significant artistic directors and visionary choreographers, combining classical and contemporary dance.
+Chrissie Parrott's dance career started with the West Australian Ballet in the 1970s with her first choreographic work made in 1976 and her first commissioned piece in 1978, before travelling overseas.
 The Chrissie Parrott Dance Company was established in 1986.
-Recently, Parrot collaborated with composer Jonathan Mustard on Metadance in Resonant Light.
+Recently, Parrott collaborated with composer Jonathan Mustard on Metadance in Resonant Light.
 This piece blended dance, music and images—including projected dancers, video and lighting effects—to encourage audience participation.

 The desire by Indigenous people for training as professional dancers precipitated the development of the National Aboriginal and Islander Skills Development Association (NAISDA) in 1988.
 Bangarra Dance Theatre, an offshoot of NAISDA, was established in 1989, and the Aboriginal/Islander Dance Theatre in 1992.
 All of these companies saw their creative leadership come from trained Aboriginal and Torres Strait Islander dancers.